-179. Then, in October, 2007, the Constitutional Court handed down another decision which granted homosexual couples the same rights of inheritance and health and social security benefits.
+116. Then, in October, 2007, the Constitutional Court handed down another decision which granted homosexual couples the same rights of inheritance and health and social security benefits.
 There was no mention of civil unions or gay marriage.

 Moreover, gay rights activist Virgilio Barco warned: "'The only way for us to enact this last provision will be through another appeal to the Constitutional Court.
-Congress had the opportunity to do it but a small group of senators sabotaged the bill at the last minute'" ("Colombian Court Rules in Favour of Equal Rights For Gay Couples,"(www.pinknews.co.uk, October 6, 2007).
+Congress had the opportunity to do it but a small group of senators sabataged the bill at the last minute'" ("Colombian Court Rules in Favour of Equal Rights For Gay Couples,"(www.pinknews.co.uk, October 6, 2007).

-Others pointed to the tremendous persecution which LGBT peoples suffered in Colombia.
+Others pointed to the tremendous discrimination faced by LGBT peoples in Colombia.
 "The war-torn country of 45 million people is heavily Roman Catholic, and many armed militias involve themselves in 'social cleansing,' targeting LGBT people."